knative/docs/eventing/samples/k8s-events/README.md

 1. Create the flow sending Kubernetes Events to the service:

     ```shell
-    kubectl apply -f flow.yaml
+    kubectl apply -f eventing/samples/k8s-events/flow.yaml
     ```

-1. You can read the funciton logs using Kibana.
-To access kibana, you need to run `kubectl proxy` to start a local proxy to access the logging stack:
+1. You can read the function logs using Kibana.
+To access Kibana, you need to run `kubectl proxy` to start a local proxy to access the logging stack:

     ```